 Blairsville, GA

-At Vogel State Park, you’ll find a scenic trail around a small lake: Trahlyta Lake.
-You’ll start at the visitor’s center and as you walk around the lake you’ll come to a spur at the lake’s dam.
-Take the short spur trail down and you’ll quickly come to Trahlyta Falls.
-After viewing the falls you’ll walk back up the spur trail to finish the trail around the lake.
-The trail around the lake is mainly gravel and flat, while the spur trail to the falls is a bit steep on the way back up.
+At Vogel State Park, you’ll find a scenic trail around Trahlyta Lake.
+Start at the visitor’s center, and as you walk around the lake, you’ll come to a spur trail at the dam.
+Take the short spur trail down, and you’ll quickly come to Trahlyta Falls.
+After viewing the falls, walk back up the spur to finish the trail around the lake.
+The trail is mainly gravel and flat, while the spur trail is a bit steep on the way back up.

-There are lots of other fun things to do in Blairsville, GA, too!
+There are lots of other fun things to do in Blairsville, GA!

 Long Creek Falls